anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.4"></a>
 ### 5.4 Certification Methodology
-Perform the required VNF certtification based on scope defined in this chapter and by leveraging the test cases and tools which provides the features defined under platform requirements as above.
+Perform the required VNF certification based on scope defined in this chapter and by leveraging the test cases and tools which provides the features defined under platform requirements as above.